rmqlife/rmqlife.github.io/_posts/2020-10-16-gnome-settings.md

 ### Theme / Icons
 - [Pling Store](), download as a AppImage(executable).
 It can download/organize/store themes.
 For ubuntu 20.04, which uses GTK3 as default desktop environment, you can search under GTK3 categories.

 - [Gnome Tweak Tools](https://itsfoss.com/gnome-tweak-tool/), use the following command to install.
-It can apply the changes for the system.
+It can apply the changes to the system.

 {% highlight bash %}
 sudo apt install gnome-tweaks